Fidget-Spinner/Fidget-Spinner.github.io/posts/faster-jit-plan.md

 The ideas for this are still a little nebuluous, but over the summer I had the fortune of contributing a little to ZJIT, Ruby's new JIT compiler, with help from Max Bernstein.
 It was a load of fun and I learnt a lot.
 Perhaps the most interesting thing is the idea of `PatchPoint` and `Ractors`.
 I'm basically borrowing Ruby's ideas here!

 Ruby has had the nogil problem for their JIT compilers for ages.
-One way of making sure single-threaded-assumption optimizations still work is to add a watcher in the code (idea borrowed from Cinder, Instagram's JIT compiler for Python).
+One way of making sure single-threaded-assumption optimizations still work is to add a watcher in the code (CPython's implementation was upstreamed from [Cinder](https://github.com/facebookincubator/cinder), Instagram's JIT compiler for Python).
 This watcher is essentially a callback to invalidate something once an assumption holds true.
 This sounds not very concrete, but consider the following micro-operation trace:

 ```
 _CHECK_VALIDITY